tapfortap/Documentation/Android.md

 Where gender is `either` `MALE` or `FEMALE`, `age` is a positive integer, `location` is an `android.location.Location` object, and user `account ID`s are strings.

+**Note:** If you are using Tap for Tap's [monetization](/monetization) program passing this information can greatly increase your revenue.

 # Example Code #

 Some example code is included to help get you started.
 Take a look in the example folder to see exactly how it's done.